Meet The Team

 We all bring our own expertise to the charity and constantly seek to learn new things from each other and the young people we serve.
 It’s within this nurturing environment that successes and breakthroughs are witnessed daily’

 Neil has been a fully qualified FA youth football coach and has worked in grassroots football and ran primary school teams for over 15 years.
 Neil coaches 3 teams at Highworth Juniors FC and is the FA Respect officer, all in his spare time.
 He has been voted FA Grassroots Coach of the year for 3 years running since 2020.
-Neil is qualified in information, advice and guidance
+Neil is qualified in information, advice and guidance and child protection level 3

 ‘I love every part of working for Best and find it extremely rewarding to be helping so many young people who are struggling by supporting them into sports, such as football and watching their self-esteem grow.
 We make a fantastic team and its very unique, almost like a family’